How to Fill Out a 1099 Form: Overview and Guide

 How does a 1099 Form Differ from a W-2 Form?

 While both forms serve to report income, their usage differs.
-Employers provide W-2 forms to their employees, reporting wages and salaries, while a 1099 form documents income from non-salaried work or investments.
+Employers provide W-2 forms to their employees, reporting wages and salaries, while a 1099 form reports income from non-salaried work or investments.

 The classification of an individual as an employee or an independent contractor has far-reaching implications, including different tax obligations and potential benefits.
 Employees typically have income, Social Security, and Medicare taxes withheld from their paychecks, whereas independent contractors need to self-calculate and pay these taxes.